The Potential Impact of AI Innovations on U.S. Occupations

-\textbf{AI Impact on Industry Sectors.} To determine the impact of AI on industry sector $s$, we calculated the mean AII score across all occupations $j$ associated with sector $s$ (Equation~\ref{eq:proportion_industry}).
+To determine the potential impact of AI on industry sector $s$, we calculated the mean AII score across all occupations $j$ associated with sector $s$ (Equation~\ref{eq:proportion_industry}).
 Occupation $j$ was assigned to sector $s$, if over 50\% of workers in $j$ were employed in $s$:

 where $N_s$ is the number of occupations associated with $s$.
 If more than half of the workers in an occupation are employed in a particular sector, it can be reasonably concluded that this occupation is primarily associated with that sector \cite{felten2021occupational}.
 Lower thresholds might lead to occupations being associated with multiple sectors, making the results less specific.
 Conversely, a higher threshold might be too restrictive, potentially excluding occupations with a significant presence in a sector, even if not overwhelmingly so.